geraldgsh/game-library/README.md

 ### render()

-3. Hook the array up to your HTML with a render() function that loops through the array and displays each book on the page.
+3. Hook the array up to your HTML with a render() function that loops through the array and displays each game on the page.
 You can display them in some sort of table, or each on their own “card”.
-It might help for now to manually add a few books to your array so you can see the display.
+It might help for now to manually add a few games to your array so you can see the display.

 ```javascript
 const addGameToLibrary = (ev)=> {